Msdtron: a high-capability multi-speaker speech synthesis system for diverse data using characteristic information: Experiments

 \begin{itemize}

-\item \textbf{Baseline}: Compared with the framework in Figure~\ref{fig:framework}, following modifications are made: 1) the excitation spectrogram generator is removed 2) the CGLSTM in the decoder is replaced with the standard LSTM while the speaker embedding is used to transform the text content by an affine layer before fed to the decoder.
+\item \textbf{Baseline}: A modified Tacotron2 with a length regulator replacing attention-based alignment.
+In order to cope with the case of multi-speakers, a speaker-encoder is added.
+In detail, following modifications are made on the proposed system (Figure~\ref{fig:framework}): 1) The excitation spectrogram generator is removed.
+2) CGLSTM in the decoder is replaced with the standard LSTM while an affine transformation is conducted on the speaker embedding and the text content before they are fed to the decoder.